[ Book One · The Great Fabrication Age ]

 Post-Scarcity's Aftermath

-This is not a utopia story or a dystopia story.
-It is a story set inside the long, strange aftermath of a civilization that solved most of its material problems and created entirely new spiritual ones.
+Not a utopia story.
+Not a dystopia story.
+A story set inside the long, strange aftermath of a civilization that solved most of its material problems and created entirely new spiritual ones.

 06 / 06